-Barnsley Museums Community Heritage Curator, Steven Skelly, talks about his work with the Feels Like Home group in Barnsley, including a recent day trip to York hosted by York Museums Trust.
+Barnsley Museums Community Heritage Curator, Steven Skelley, talks about his work with the Feels Like Home group in Barnsley, including a recent day trip to York hosted by York Museums Trust.

 ‘Feels Like Home’ is a Barnsley Museums ESOL group including asylum seekers, refugees, students, migrants and people whom English isn’t their first language.
 The group learn English, about Barnsley life and share world cultures.
 Feels Like Home is a safe and fun place for people often experiencing difficult times to meet.

 The group have run over 70 weekly sessions making music, performing at festivals, cooked food at Cannon Hall kitchens, sword danced, made art, had parties, gone on nature trails at Worsbrough, found out how flour is milled…but most importantly have made friends and community links.

 Attesting to the popularity of the group, their latest trip attracted over 60 attendees who spent a beautiful winter’s day in York.
 The sun was shining as we were greeted by a friendly Philip Newton at York Castle Museum.
 Philip and the team at York had generously agreed to host Feels Like Home, members of which wouldn’t normally get the opportunity for such a visit.